kimgoetzke/listem/README.md

 list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and MongoDB Atlas with Realm and Flexible Sync.

 > [!IMPORTANT]
-> This project is a work in progress and actively being worked on.
-While the backend has been connected, there is no
+> This project is a work in progress and still actively being worked on.
-> data sync when switching between online and offline modes.
-The app is also configured for localhost only.

 The goals were to 1) learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I had